Metropolis (1927 film): Filming

 Helm recalled her experiences of shooting the film in a contemporary interview, saying that "the night shots lasted three weeks, and even if they did lead to the greatest dramatic moments—even if we did follow Fritz Lang's directions as though in a trance, enthusiastic and enraptured at the same time—I can't forget the incredible strain that they put us under.
 The work wasn't easy, and the authenticity in the portrayal ended up testing our nerves now and then.
 For instance, it wasn't fun at all when Grot drags me by the hair, to have me burned at the stake.
 Once I even fainted: during the transformation scene, Maria, as the android, is clamped in a kind of wooden armament, and because the shot took so long, I didn't get enough air."

-But it wasn't just suffering.
-In Metropolis Magazine (1927), Thea von Harbou says it was a kind of paradise and treat for the many malnourished children.
-Something they had dreamed about.

-They had warm and clean rooms there, they could play in the sand, and there were all kinds of toys.

-But most importantly, there was always plenty to eat for them.
-Four times a day, there was a hot meal for them.
-"No film ever had more enthusiastic and willing collaborators than these little children".
-"Always willing to dash into the chilly water". "...like perfect actors".
+Despite the hardships, Thea von Harbou recounted how the film set was paradise for the hundreds of poor, malnourished children used as extras.
+In 1927 in Metropolis Magazine, von Harbou describes their warm and clean rooms, time for play, and ample toys and hot meals four times a day.
+"No film ever had more enthusiastic and willing collaborators than these little children," she recalled, "always willing to dash into the chilly water [...] like perfect actors".

 UFA invited several trade journal representatives and several film critics to see the film's shooting as parts of its promotion campaign.

 Shooting lasted 17 months, with 310 shooting days and 60 shooting nights, and was finally completed on 30 October 1926.
-By the time shooting finished, the film's budget leapt to 5.3 million Reichsmarks, or over three and a half times the original budget.
+By the time shooting finished, the film's budget leapt to 5.3 million Reichsmarks, over three and a half times the original budget.
 Producer Erich Pommer had been fired during production.